Prayut Chan-o-cha: Coup leader

 On 20 May 2014, amid the 2013–2014 Thai political crisis, Prayut attempted to bring the rival parties of Yingluck Shinawatra and Suthep Thaugsuban to an agreement, and declared martial law.
 He insisted that they had not staged a coup, despite being in control of key levers of power.
 Yingluck had already been removed from office on 7 May by the Constitutional Court, in a controversial transfer, and Niwatthamrong Boonsongpaisan was acting in her place.
 Prayut did not inform the caretaker government of Yingluck to declare martial law, and also ordered 14 TV channels to stop broadcasting and warned Thai people not to use social media to stir up disturbance.
 When a meeting failed, he staged the coup against the caretaker government on 22 May.
 Prayut quickly cracked down on dissent.
 He seized control of the media, imposed Internet censorship, declared a curfew nationwide, banned gatherings of five or more persons and arrested politicians and anti-coup activists, some of whom were charged with sedition and tried in military courts.
 These limits on freedom of speech were justified on the basis of promoting national reconciliation.

 On 26 May, King Bhumibol Adulyadej endorsed the coup, formally appointing Prayut to "take charge of public administration" as of 24 May 2014.
 The royal endorsement was seen as key to legitimising the coup.
 On 30 May, Prayut gave his first of a series of Friday night speeches on national television.
 Preempting normal broadcasting, including Thai soap operas, Prayut sometimes spoke for more than an hour, explaining government policies, warning the media to cease spreading dissenting views, and complaining that people weren't heeding him.

 After the coup, PDRC leader Suthep Thaugsuban told PDRC supporters that he had been in talks with Prayut since 2010 about how to exclude Yingluck's brother Thaksin Shinawatra and his family from power.
 He also claimed that before declaring martial law, Prayut told him that "Khun Suthep and your masses of PDRC supporters are too exhausted.
 It's now the duty of the army to take over the task".
-Similarly, Reuters reported in December 2013 that close friends of Prayut, former army chief, Anupong Paochinda, and General Prawit Wongsuwan were supporters of the PDRC.
+Similarly, Reuters reported in December 2013 that close friends of Prayut, former army chief, Anupong Paochinda, and General Prawit Wongsuwon were supporters of the PDRC.